 Yōshūji (雍州路)

-Just in front of Niōmon Gate of Kurama-dera Temple, there is a restaurant called Yōshūji that serves vegan cuisine – Shōjin Ryōri (精進料理).
-Their Kurama-dera traditional sesame tofu part of the set menu is a must-try when you come to Mt.
-Kurama.
+Just in front of Niōmon Gate of Kurama-dera Temple, there is a restaurant called Yoshsji that serves vegan cuisine, Shōjin Ryōri (精進料理).
+Their Kurama-dera traditional sesame tofu, part of the set menu, is a must-try when visiting Mt Kurama.

-Depending on how much you can eat, you can enjoy traditional Japanese cuisine that typically includes seafood and meat, starting from 2,200 yen!
+Depending on your appetite, you can enjoy traditional Japanese cuisine, which typically includes seafood and meat, starting from 2,200 yen.

 The restaurant also has traditional dessert menus for you to enjoy after lunch or for afternoon tea (*´ω`).

-The restaurant is open from 10 am to 6 pm except for Tuesdays.
+Yoshuji is open from 10 am to 5:30 pm except on Tuesdays.

 Explore Other Parts of the Kurama and Kibune Area

 Mt.
-Kurama and Kibune, located in the northernmost part of Kyoto City, are where the locals head to when they want to escape the summer heat.
+Kurama and Kibune, located in the northernmost part of Kyoto City, are where locals head to escape the summer heat.
 Why?
 Because the best way to spend a summer day in Kyoto is to enjoy the Kawadoko (川床) cuisine at Kibune!

-So, refer to our article on the Kurama and Kibune Area for more information of the must-go spots near Kifune Shrine!
+So, refer to our article on the Kurama and Kibune Area for more information on the must-visit spots near Kifune Shrine!

 Discover Other Hidden Gems in Kyoto

-Kyoto, a prefecture filled with Buddhist temples, palaces, and Shinto shrines, is Japan’s cultural capital and has become a major tourist destination worldwide.
-But did you know that in addition to the capital city of Kyoto, Kyoto Prefecture has a plethora of hidden gems off the beaten path?
+Kyoto, a prefecture renowned for its Buddhist temples, palaces, and Shinto shrines, is Japan’s cultural capital and has become a major tourist destination worldwide.
+However, did you know that, in addition to the capital city of Kyoto, Kyoto Prefecture boasts a plethora of hidden gems off the beaten path?

-For more off-the-beaten-path attractions, refer to our article on The Top Hidden Gems in Kyoto that Is Worth Visiting!
+For more off-the-beaten-path attractions, refer to our article on The Top Hidden Gems in Kyoto That Are Worth Visiting!